 Are you looking for a Buddhist Meditation Retreat in India?
 Maybe you’ve already booked yourself onto the Tushita Introduction To Buddhism course in Dharamshala and you’re looking for a review of Tushita?
 I have now been to Tushita Meditation Centre in Mcleod Ganj in Northern India twice now because it’s just so amazing.
 Here’s my review of what to expect at Tushita.

-To me, India is probably the best country in the world to go to sort yourself out.
+To me, India is probably the best country in the world to go to stop and recharge.
 Whether you just need some time out from your life, or you’re battling some stuff, then India is a country that seems to help with the healing process.
 And if you’re not battling any issues, then India at least opens your eyes and puts your life into perspective.

 Outside the gates of Tushita before the course started.

-And we were lucky this time… during the course we were invited over to the Dalai Lama’s residence for a teaching by the man himself.
+And we were lucky this time around!
+During our Tushita meditation course, we were invited over to the Dalai Lama’s residence for a teaching by the man himself.

 At the Dalai Lama’s temple before the course started.

-We went back to Tushita because, well, I needed to emotionally ‘get over’ having a disease called SIBO which I caught from food poisoning.
-It’s a condition that causes so much bacteria in the stomach that eating had become a big issue which had caused me a lot of pain and discomfort in my stomach and back.
+We went back to Tushita because, well, I needed to emotionally ‘get over’ having a chronic disease called SIBO which I caught from food poisoning.
+It’s a condition that causes so much bacteria in the stomach which had caused me a lot of pain and discomfort for a long time.
 The emotional attachment to this was overwhelming and I needed to finally get out of the shock and upset it had caused me for the last three years.